waynecun/sui-docs/docs/contribute/style-guide.md

 This document defines the styles, word and term usage, and content formatting for Sui documentation.
 Entries are in alphabetical order.
 A style guide is never finished.
 Expect continued iterations to add additional styles, additional information to existing styles, and infrequently a change to an existing style.

-## Contribute to the style guide

-The style guide is a living document and should be updated as new cases or needs arise.
-To suggest updates to the style guide, please contact the Sui Foundation using this address: author@sui.io.

 ## Accessibility

 Reference works for making content accessible: